nigelhorne/Params-Validate-Strict/README.md

         print "Example 1: Validation failed: $@\n";
     }

+Upon first reading this may seem overly complex and full of scope creep, however two use cases make use of the extensive logic that comes with this code:

+- Black Box Testing

+    The schema can be plumbed into [App::Test::Generator](https://metacpan.org/pod/App%3A%3ATest%3A%3AGenerator) to automatically create a set of black-box test cases.

+- WAF

+    The schema can be plumbed into a WAF to protect from random user input.

 # METHODS

 ## validate\_strict

 Validates a set of parameters against a schema.

-The schema can then be plumbed into [App::Test::Generator](https://metacpan.org/pod/App%3A%3ATest%3A%3AGenerator) to automatically create a set of black-box test cases.

 This function takes two mandatory arguments: